Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **Key Visual:** Two objects interact (such as a collision or a person pushing off a wall), showing force vectors of identical magnitude appearing instantly in opposite directions.
 It highlights that "reaction" is not a delay, but a simultaneous partner to "action."

 -   **File:** `newtons-third-law-action-reaction.py`

+### 04\.
+Newton's Law of Universal Gravitation: The Invisible Thread

+A dynamic visualization of gravity as a field of influence that weakens with the square of the distance between two masses.

+-   **Concept:** $F = G \\frac{m\_1 m\_2}{r^2}$ (The Inverse Square Law)

+-   **Key Visual:** A stationary central mass creates a "gravitational ripple" that intensity-scales in real-time as a smaller planet swoops through its field.
+Instead of simple static vectors, the animation uses a **dynamic tether** that thickens and glows based on proximity, visually proving how attraction intensifies exponentially as objects approach one another.

+-   **File:** `gravity-the-invisible-thread.py`

 ## 🛠️ How to Run
 To render these animations locally, ensure you have the [Manim Library](https://docs.manim.community/en/stable/installation.html) installed.